-- Female devils attain sexual maturity usually at her second year.
+- Female devils attain sexual maturity usually in their second year.

-- She then starts to breed and produce her own offspring.
+- She then starts to breed and produce her offspring.

 Tasmanian Devil Reproduction

-- Female Tasmanian devils become fertile only once a year and produce many ovas.
+- Female Tasmanian devils become fertile only once a year and produce many ova.

-- Males usually compete for the breeding females.
-Male and female devils are not monogamous and do not develop long term relationships.
+- Males usually compete for breeding females.
+Male and female devils are not monogamous and do not develop long-term relationships.

 - They mate in March or April.
 However, recent studies show that their mating season is between February and June.

-- Males usually guard their mate and keep them in custody in the den or take them along if they need to go outside.
+- Males usually guard their mates and keep them in custody in the den or take them along if they need to go outside.